FAQ Georgetown Energy Contracts

 At the time renewable contracts were signed in 2013 and 2015, and based on a 20-year forecast of continued city growth, it was logical to anticipate the need for more energy.
 Georgetown continues to be one of the fastest growing cities in Texas, so the City remains ready to serve demand from consumers and businesses.
 At the same time, the City is planning several steps to adapt our strategy.

 5. Why do we have more energy under contract than we need for Georgetown?

 In addition to preparing for city growth, a few other factors have led to the excess in power supply:

-- In addition to the public power utilities in Georgetown and Garland, a third public power utility was planning in 2013 to partner in purchases from Spinning Spur 3.
+- In 2013, along with Georgetown and Garland, a third public power utility was planning to partner in purchases from Spinning Spur 3.
 However, that partner pulled out at the last minute.
 The City was left with two choices: either cover both shares or walk away.
 If the City pulled out of the wind farm project, there would have been a substantial delay in procuring another source of energy.
 At that time, there were also federal tax credits for renewable energy set to expire.
 Without the tax credits, the costs associated with the wind farm could have gone up 20 percent.

-- In addition to having 50 percent more power than the City needed coming from the wind farm for the short-term, the City also contracted with a solar farm that was larger than it needed in the short-term.
-Contracting for the larger solar farm allowed more purchasing power at cheaper rates.
+- In addition to initially having 50 percent more power than the City needed coming from the wind farm, the City also contracted with a solar farm that was larger than it needed at the time.
+Contracting for the larger solar farm allowed the City to purchase power at lower rates.
 At the time, it made sense to purchase for the more power for the longer term.

 6. Don’t the energy contracts provide a fixed energy cost?